NovDmytro/mvca/README.md

 To enhance security, MVCA, by default, disables direct access to $_GET, $_POST, $_SERVER and $_COOKIES.
 Instead, it enforces disciplined data handling through a dedicated singleton with additional JSON wrapper.
 Notably, the framework ensures that all user input undergoes thorough filtering based on specified criteria, contributing to a disciplined approach in handling data.
 This disciplined filtering mechanism significantly strengthens the overall security posture of your MVCA-powered application.

+# Contributors
+ - Novoselskyi Dmytro https://www.linkedin.com/in/dmytro-novoselskyi-b19870290/ (backend;architecture;documentation)
+ - Voronenko Evhen https://www.linkedin.com/in/evhen-voronenko-52a099121/ (frontend;backend;documentation)

+# About Us

+Thank you for exploring our pilot project!
+We are passionate individuals dedicated to creating innovative solutions in the realm of web development.
+Currently seeking exciting job opportunities or potential business collaborations to apply and expand our skills.

+If you have compelling opportunities or business proposals, feel free to reach out to us through our LinkedIn profiles.
+We look forward to connecting with like-minded professionals and contributing our expertise to meaningful projects.

+Let's create something extraordinary together!

+# Getting Started
+Explore the framework's components and structure to kickstart your web development journey.
+Refer to the documentation for detailed information on usage, customization, and advanced features.

 # Installation

 1. Docker Container